emilbjornson/harvesting-RIS/readme.md

 ## Content of Code Package

 The article contains 8 simulation figures, numbered 3a, 3b, 3c, 6, 7, 8, 9, and 10.
 For most figures, there is a script called simulationFigureX.m that can be run to reproduce Figure X.
-An exception is Figure 10, which is reproduced by first running RIS_Channel.m to pregenerate channels, and then running simulationFigure10.m to generate the figure.
+An exception is Figure 10, which is reproduced by first running RIS_Channel_Gen.m to pregenerate channels, and then running simulationFigure10.m to generate the figure.

 See each file for further documentation.